dhh1128/codecraft.co/courage-counts.md

 <strong>Challenge</strong>

-In Shakespeare's <em>Henry IV, Part I</em>, Falstaff claims that discretion is the better part of valor--or in other words, it pays to be cautious.
+In Shakespeare's <em>Henry IV, Part I</em>, Falstaff claims that discretion is the better part of valor &mdash; or in other words, it pays to be cautious.

 This is certainly true.
 Sometimes.
 Mafatu was probably wise not to tangle with tiger sharks every day.